 Students wanting to take such a course in the summer/fall semester should take the ACT no later than the March prior.
 Students wanting to take such a course for the spring semester should take the ACT no later than the October prior.

 The Schedule of Classes is released approximately one month prior to registration.
 For summer/fall courses, this will be in late February/early March.
 For spring courses, this will be in late September/early October.

 Please note: the class schedule will not tell you how many seats are still available, for that you'll need to follow the instructions to register once admitted.

-Admitted SBS Students who are interested in taking classes on campus or online should set up an appointment with Norse Advising.
+Admitted SBS Students who are interested in taking classes on campus or online should set up an appointment an NKU advisor.

 However, an alternative would be to have students refer to our Advising Guide by Major.
 Please note: This is meant to merely help guide your choices and does not take the place of an advisor.
-The SBS office strongly recommends meeting with Norse Advising as indicated above whenever possible.
+The SBS office strongly recommends meeting with our advisor as indicated above whenever possible.

 A Career Exploration Track is an option for SBS students to test out potential majors of interest by completing a track of four courses that add up to a semester's worth of that major at NKU.

 For a current list of Career Exploration Tracks available, check out our Course Offerings.